Here are a few tips for Citation:

 Books

+of the future.
 New York, NY: Pocket Books.

 Star trek: Four generations of stars, stories, and strange new worlds.